Jordan Walden: Major leagues

 When the Angels traded Brian Fuentes to the Minnesota Twins on August 27, 2010, they began to use Walden as their setup pitcher in his place in the eighth inning.
-Walden recorded his first MLB save on September 19, 2010, against Tampa Bay.
+Walden recorded his first MLB save on September 19, against the Tampa Bay Rays.

 The Angels named Walden their full-time closer on April 5, 2011, replacing Fernando Rodney.
 On July 7, Walden was selected to appear in the MLB All-Star Game for the first time, taking the place of an injured Mariano Rivera.
 He recorded his 30th save for the first time on September 13 against the Oakland Athletics, and finished the season with 32.

 In 2012, Walden struggled with his command early in the season.
 The Angels demoted him from the closer role on April 27, replacing him with Scott Downs.

 Atlanta Braves

-On November 30, 2012, the Angels traded Walden to the Atlanta Braves for pitcher Tommy Hanson.
+On November 30, 2012, the Angels traded Walden to the Atlanta Braves in exchange for pitcher Tommy Hanson.
+He pitched 47 innings, with a 4–3 win–loss record, 3.45 ERA, and 54 strikeouts during the 2013 season.
+Walden agreed to a one-year contract for the 2014 season, worth $1.49 million.